The Human Factor: How Bad Attitudes and Behaviors Can Destroy Even the Strongest Business

 Entitlement and Short-Term Thinking

 Some employees act as if the business owes them a paycheck regardless of results.
-They prioritize easy shifts, personal phone time, or doing the bare minimum.
-They ate food behind the counter, stared at their cell phones and ignored customers while you could hear conversations in the back of the store while customers were waiting.
+They are lazy and do the bare minimum.
+They eat food and drink beverages behind the counter, stared at their cell phones and ignored customers in front of them while you could hear conversations in the back of the store from other employees.
+Customers were waiting.
+They would ask “where is everyone?”
 There was rarely a time where staff was greeting customers at the front door or walking them to whatever product they came in for.
 Finger pointing or it’s on aisle blah, blah, blah was how this store operated.
+Understand that not all employees behaved this way, there were some good ones there and that is why the business survived this long.
 This mindset forgets a fundamental truth: no customers, no business, no jobs.

 The Broader Impact